cchery101/haml/doc-src/SASS_CHANGELOG.md

 ### SassScript

-The features of SassScript have been greatly enhanced with new control structures, new fundamental data types, and variable scoping.
+The features of SassScript have been greatly enhanced with new control directives, new fundamental data types, and variable scoping.

 #### New Data Types